jeffswenson/sanity/BENCHMARK.md

 ## HTTP Benchmarks

-`internal/benchmarkhttp` contains benchmarks that use the stdlib http server to render html content.
-The html content is similar to a popular oragne tech news site.
+`internal/benchmarkhttp` contains benchmarks that use the stdlib http server to render HTML content.
+The HTML content is similar to a popular orange tech news site.
 The benchmark contains tests with and without gzip.

-Here are tests run with `GOMAXPROCS=1` and `GOMEMLIMIT=100Mib`.
-The intent was to measure the single threaded throughput and to set a memory limit low enough to force frequent garbage collection.
-The tests were run to saturate the server, so the latency numbers are meaningless.
+The tests were run with `GOMAXPROCS=1` and `GOMEMLIMIT=100Mib`.
+GOMAXPROCS was set to measure the single threaded throughput.
+The memory limit was set to to force frequent garbage collection.
+The tests saturated the server's capacity, so the latency numbers are meaningless.

-A key takeway from the test is gziping the html costs far more cpu cyles than producing the html, so rendering the view is unlikely to be a bottleneck in most applications.
+A key takeway from the test is gziping the HTML costs far more cpu cyles than producing the HTML, so rendering the view is unlikely to be a bottleneck in most applications.

 ```